CompileWithG/MachineLearninMaterial/README.md

-5.Hidden Markov Models-works with probabilituies to predict furture  event or state(weather predictiomn) this model works with  probability distribution it needs -states,obseravtion probability,transition probability
+5.Hidden Markov Models-works with probabilituies to predict furture  event or state(weather predictiomn) this model works with  probability distribution it needs -states,obseravtion probability,transition probability activation functions in NN
+---Relu,Tanh,Sigmoid

+6.optimizer is the function that does the back propogation for us(maps the cost function and goes towards global minimum)